Berea-College-CSC-226/t04-main/Answers/t04_kornrumpf_questions.md

     ![](C:\Users\OPEF-CLUE-0\Downloads\d.png) #Attempting to insert an image of what I think is being called the "network graph".
 Though, I am unsure if this path will be remotely accessible.
 Testing.... comitted file, login to GitHub, click link...
-    No, this directory is not remotely accessible.
+    No, this directory is not remotely accessible, though there are artifacts of the user profile.

+     As I'm looking at this graph, it not making much sense to me.
+     It seems to have a good activity log, and some description of the event.

+     It seems to be tracking commits, and their description.
+     As well as pull requests, and merges.